RWS/dxa-web-application-java/README.md

     mvn clean package

-If you want to use Contextual Image Delivery, edit the file `webapp-main\src\main\resources\cd_ambient_conf.xml` and compile the project with the profile `cid` enabled:
+If you want to use Contextual Image Delivery in the example webapp, edit the file `webapp-main\src\main\resources\cd_ambient_conf.xml` and compile the project with the profile `cid` enabled:

     mvn clean package -P cid

-(see the README in the module `webapp-cid` for more information).
+(see the README in the module `cid-module` for more information).

-If no errors occur, you will find the resulting file `webapp-main.war` in the directory `webapp-main\target`.
+If no errors occur, you will find the resulting file `example-webapp.war` in the directory `example-webapp\target`.

 ## Running the project

 To deploy the project in Tomcat, you'll need to do a number of things.

 .
-Unpack the `webapp-main.war` file in a subdirectory of Tomcat's `webapps` directory.
+Unpack the `example-webapp.war` file in a subdirectory of Tomcat's `webapps` directory.
 If you want to deploy the web application into the root context, the name of the subdirectory must be `ROOT`.
 .
 Add a `cd_licenses.xml` with valid Tridion licenses to the directory `%TOMCAT_HOME%\webapps\<webappdir>\WEB-INF\classes`.
 .
 Edit the configuration files in `%TOMCAT_HOME%\webapps\<webappdir>\WEB-INF\classes` (see below).